 Can you have too many strains in a probiotic supplement?

 Well actually, not necessarily.
 In practice having 10-20 different strains in one supplement carries uncertainties.
 When it comes to probiotics, the question of survival is an important one, and when one product contains many strains, it is difficult to establish whether all of the strains will survive until the time of consumption.
-If you are considering stocking a probiotic supplement with a large number of different strains, make sure tests have been conducted to ensure the strains all survive together at the stated billions count until the time of expiry.
+If you are considering stocking a probiotic supplement with a large number of different strains, make sure tests have been conducted to ensure the strains all survive together at the stated billions count until expiry.

-If we look at some of the world's leading, most trusted probiotic manufacturers, like the Institut Rosell, these supplements rarely offer more than 6 different probiotic strains in one capsule.
-Our partners at the Institut Rosell conduct rigorous tests on our OptiBac Probiotics For every day, to ensure the 6 different strains in this survive alive together in the capsule, at the billions count stated on the pack, until the end of the expiry date.
-All of the supplements in the OptiBac Probiotics range are tested to ensure they contain the number of billions of microorganisms, and the different strains stated on the pack, by the end of expiry.
-We cannot speak for other probiotic companies, but we do understand that it is extremely difficult to find numerous strains that survive together in one capsule, and tests proving the survival of 10+ strains in one supplement would be incredibly difficult to achieve.
-We would be very impressed to see these test results!
-To find out more about some of the tests we carry out, and to see some of the results, you may be interested to read nutritional therapist Joanna's blogpost about probiotic claims.
+If we look at some of the world's leading and most trusted probiotic manufacturers, like the Institut Rosell, these supplements rarely offer more than 6 different probiotic strains per capsule.
+The Institut Rosell conducts rigorous tests on our 'For every day' to ensure the 6 different strains survive in the capsule at the billions count stated on the pack until the end of the expiry.
+This is true for the entire range.
+We cannot speak for other probiotic companies but we understand that it is extremely difficult to find numerous strains that survive together in one capsule and tests proving the survival of 10+ strains in one supplement would be incredibly difficult to achieve.
+We would be very impressed to see these results!

 Specific strains for specific conditions